Skip to main content

 Learning from Reading Recovery

-By Edited by Diane Deford, Edited by Carol Lyons, Edited by Gay Su Pinnell
+By Diane Deford, Carol Lyons, Gay Su Pinnell

 In 1984, Carol Lyons and Diane DeFord joined the team of Charlotte Huck and Gay Su Pinnell in a new venture: implementing Reading Recovery as a small pilot project in Columbus, Ohio.
 Ever since that time, they have been on a fascinating "transitional" journey, seeking to make connections between their previous beliefs and understandings about children and teachers as learners and readers, and new insights they were having through their work with teachers and children.
 This book is entitled Bridges to Literacy because it attempts to represent the routes, or bridges, the authors have formed...